Mahd-Mehn/MM-veridex-demo-app/README.md

 - Follow your browser's WebAuthn prompt to create a passkey
 - Your credential will be saved to localStorage

-### 2. Connect Wallet
+### 2. Connect Wallet (Optional)

+For gasless transfers, wallet connection is **not required**.
+The relayer pays all gas fees.

+For legacy gas-paying flows:
 - Click "Connect MetaMask"
 - Approve the connection in MetaMask
-- The app will automatically switch to Base Sepolia (or prompt you to add the network)
+- The app will automatically switch to Base Sepolia
 - Ensure you have some testnet ETH for gas fees

-### 3. Create a Vault
+### 3. Create Vaults (Automatic)

+With sponsored vault creation enabled:
+- Vaults are automatically created on all supported chains
+- The sponsor wallet pays for deployment gas
+- No user interaction required

+For manual vault creation:
+- Connect your wallet first
-- Once both passkey and wallet are connected, click "Create Vault"
+- Click "Create Vault"
 - Approve the transaction in MetaMask
-- Your vault address will be displayed once created

-### 4. Test Cross-Chain Transfer
+### 4. Test Gasless Transfer

+The app uses **gasless transfers by default**:
-- Select a target chain (Optimism Sepolia, Arbitrum Sepolia, or Base Sepolia)
+- Select a target chain (Optimism Sepolia, Arbitrum Sepolia)
-- Enter a token address (e.g., USDC contract address)
 - Enter a recipient address
 - Enter the amount to transfer
-- Click "Transfer Tokens"
+- Click "Send"
 - Authenticate with your passkey when prompted
-- Approve the transaction in MetaMask
+- **No wallet approval needed** - relayer pays the gas!

+The transfer flow:
+1. SDK fetches nonce from relayer
+2. You sign with your passkey
+3. Relayer submits to Hub chain (paying gas)
+4. Relayer automatically relays VAA to destination chain

 ## 🔑 Passkey Authentication